 Walk across the bridge and engage Milon Z.

-Try to leave this fight with at least 13 Cure2 remaining.
+Try to leave this fight with at least 13 Cure2 remaining (but 15 is better).

 After the battle, quickly open the menu.

 Enter the tomb and watch the scene.